-- (a) Land held for long-term capital appreciation rather than for short-term sale in the ordinary course of operations.
-For example, land held by a hospital for capital appreciation which may be sold at a beneficial time in the future; - (b) Land held for a currently undetermined future use.
-(If an entity has not determined that it will use the land either as owner-occupied property, including occupation to provide services such as those provided by national parks to current and future generations, or for short-term sale in the ordinary course of operations, the land is considered to be held for capital appreciation.); - (c) A building owned by the entity (or held by the entity under a finance lease) and leased out under one or more operating leases on a commercial basis.
-For example, a university may own a building that it leases on a commercial basis to external parties; - (d) A property owned by the entity and leased out at a below market rental; and - (e) Property that is being constructed or developed for future use as investment property.
+- A. Land held for long-term capital appreciation rather than for short-term sale in the ordinary course of operations.
+For example, land held by a hospital for capital appreciation which may be sold at a beneficial time in the future; - B. Land held for a currently undetermined future use.
+(If an Fetakgomo Tubatse Local Municipality has not determined that it will use the land either as owner-occupied property, including occupation to provide services such as those provided by national parks to current and future generations, or for short-term sale in the ordinary course of operations, the land is considered to be held for capital appreciation.); - C. A building owned by the Fetakgomo Tubatse Local Municipality (or held by the Fetakgomo Tubatse Local Municipality under a finance lease) and leased out under one or more operating leases on a commercial basis.
+For example, a university may own a building that it leases on a commercial basis to external parties; - D. A property owned by the Fetakgomo Tubatse Local Municipality and leased out at a below market rental; and - E. Property that is being constructed or developed for future use as investment property.